a-s-t-e-y-a/obsidian_vault_backup/1-RoughNotes/prep/Grammer.md

 - if we compare btw same categories then we use " any other "
 - otherwise we use only " any "
+- if we talk about two or more person and they are interelated to thing  that belong to all of the